Mitsui Joins Aker Horizons as Long-Term Strategic Investor in Mainstream Renewable Power to Accelerate Growth

-- Mitsui & Co., Ltd. invests EUR 575 million in Mainstream Renewable Power to accelerate growth of Mainstream's renewable energy portfolio globally, including across the Americas, Africa, Asia-Pacific and Europe
+- Mitsui & Co., Ltd. invests EUR 575 million in Mainstream Renewable Power to accelerate growth of Mainstream's renewable energy portfolio globally, including across the Americas, Africa and Asia-Pacific

 - Mainstream will issue new common shares, giving Mitsui a 27.5 percent ownership interest

-- Mitsui to strengthen Mainstream's transformation to a renewable energy major through complementary geographic footprint, global customer network and industrial capabilities
+- Mitsui to strengthen Mainstream's transformation into Renewable Energy Major through complementary geographic footprint, global customer network and industrial capabilities

 Mitsui and Mainstream's portfolios are focused and complementary, with both companies having significant assets in operation or under development in Latin America, Africa and Asia.
 Mitsui will leverage its global business network across industries and its wide-ranging industrial capabilities, including global independent power producer (IPP) competence from 22 countries.